Neurodevelopmental Collaboration Clinic

 The goal of N.d.C.C.

-At Child’s Nature and The ABLE Center, our goal of an N.d.C.C. evaluation is to provide an on-going neurodivergent-affirming approach for families.
+Our goal is to provide an on-going neurodivergent-affirming approach for families.
 We hope to use the results to help and support the development of a plan of action: prioritize goal development, increase understanding of the child’s neurodivergent profile, develop strategies for success, help your child to achieve their potential, increase your child’s independence and self-advocacy skills, help build and/or repair familial relationships, teach approaches to resolve conflict and stress at home, and increase your family’s ability to participate in recreational activities within the home and community setting.